 The tool supports big data file shares.

 You can find geoprocessing tools in the customizable Favorites list in the Geoprocessing pane.
-When you create a new project, the list includes several commonly used tools.
+When you create a project, the list includes several commonly used tools.

 The Favorites tab of the Geoprocessing pane also has a chronological list of Recent tools.